 A kick from the noblewoman’s boot to her face stopped that.

-“Pull out your Crown Card.”
-The tall blonde woman desperately dug into her apron, smudged with dirt and bits and pieces of rock stuck on it, as she pulled out her own Crown Card.
+“Pull out your crown card.”
+The tall blonde woman desperately dug into her apron, smudged with dirt and bits and pieces of rock stuck on it, as she pulled out her own crown card.
 Marissa yanked it out of her hand, and held her own up to it, a fine gold mist seeping out between the two before they beeped, signaling the end of the transaction.
 “There, everything is finalized, and now I legally own the store.”
-She smiled down at the blonde woman, before sending another kick her way.
+She smiled down at the blonde woman, before sending another kick her way, straight into her stomach.

 She left along with her three thugs, slamming the heavy door behind her.
 Aethel shakily stood up, grasping her ribs as she walked over to her son.
 He laid on the floor, quietly sniffling.
 Aethel lifted him up and held him to her chest, the young boy burying his head in her bosom as he cried.